open-cloud/open-cloud.github.io.old/1_user.md

 Users interact with OpenCloud through a configurable set of *Views*, each tailored for a different usage scenario or workflow.
-By default, a user's home dashboard includes *Tenant*, *Developer*, and *xsh* views; a fourth tab, *Customize* allows the user to add and remove views from their home dashboard.
-The Tenant and Developer views are in the context of a given (selectable) slice.
+By default, a user's home dashboard includes the *Tenant* views; a *Customize* tab allows the user to add and remove views from their home dashboard, including the more "advanced" *Developer* view.
+Both the Tenant and Developer views are used to administer a user's slices.
 From any page, selecting the *Home* tab in the left-hand navigation bar brings the user back to his or her home dashboard.

 Users are also able to directly navigate the underlying data model using the left-hand navigation bar.
 The top set of tabs (Deployments,